LIBER ACCUSATIONIS IN PAULUM SEXTUM

 MOST Holy Father,

-Who am I, Your Holiness, to dare ask you to pass judgement upon yourself ?
+Who am I to dare to speak out against Your Holiness and to ask him to pass judgement upon himself?
 I am nothing, and you are everything.
 Even the insignificant position that I had ten years ago – that of country parish priest – is mine no longer for, suspended by the Bishop of Troyes since August 25, 1966, I have been deprived of the right to celebrate Mass or to preach, in the diocese in which I live – while you occupy the highest place of honour on this earth and, in the Church, a position of such responsibility that no greater can be imagined and one, moreover, which enables you to receive help and guidance from the Holy Spirit in a way open to no other human being.

 How, then, dare I rise up against you ?